What is the Consumption Function?

 Consumption Function Formula

-Below is the equation of consumption function.
+Below is the equation of the consumption function.

-- C – Total Consumption
+C - Total Consumption

-- c – Autonomous Consumption (minimum consumption for survival when income is zero).
+c - Autonomous Consumption (minimum consumption for survival when income is zero).

-Autonomous consumption is not influenced by income – Here we have to understand that consumption can never be zero and if income becomes zero there is minimum consumption which never is nullified.
+- Autonomous consumption is not influenced by income – We must understand that consumption can never be zero.
+If the earnings become zero, minimum consumption is never nullified.
 Such consumption is called autonomous consumption.
-If income is low there is a minimum level of expenditure which is higher than the income.
-In such a case, consumption has to be maintained irrespective of the level of income.
-The minimum level of consumption is known as autonomous consumption. - Induced consumption (bY) (influenced by income) – bY; b is the marginal propensity to consume (which means consumption level increased for every rupee increase in the income).
-Induced consumption influenced by income.
-Y clearly indicates i.e income.
+If income is low, there is a minimum level of expenditure that is higher than the income.
+In such a case, consumption has to be maintained irrespective of income.
+The minimum level of consumption is said to be autonomous consumption.

 Examples

-Let us deal with some examples to understand this concept in detail
+Let us deal with some examples to understand this concept in detail:

-Calculate the consumption level Y=Rs.1000 crores if consumption function is C=200+0.5y?
+Calculate the consumption level Y= ₹1000 crores if the consumption function is C=200+0.5y?

 Solution: